 Training has been designed in partnership with ‘Deans for Impact’, an organisation which empowers leaders in education to transform the way they prepare future teachers through integrating the principles of cognitive science into their practice.

-All mentors are provided with a handbook which details thorough guidance on how to support ECTs in completing the ECF.
+All mentors are provided with a handbook for year 1 which details thorough guidance on how to support ECTs in completing the ECF.
 Irrespective of the stage of the ECF they are supporting, when mentors begin their training, they start at the beginning of year one and complete two years of training.
 Mentors receive a DfE accreditation once the two years of training are completed.

 In year one, mentors will: